MetaMask/metamask-docs/wallet/concepts/sdk/index.md

 MetaMask SDK enables your dapp to provide a seamless user experience for MetaMask users, from multiple dapp platforms, without relying on third-party libraries.
+Moreover, the SDK uses the [Ethereum provider](../apis.md#ethereum-provider-api) that developers are already used to, so existing dapps work out of the box with the SDK.

 ## User experience